ngophuc/HomotopicAffineTransform/README.md

 # HomotopicAffineTransform
-Source code of JMIV Paper
+Source code of JMIV Paper: Homotopic Affine Transformations in the 2D Cartesian Grid

 ## Compilation